 It is important to note that Rock n’ Play is not safe for babies to sleep in; they have been recalled.
 Make sure you are using a safe sleeping area for your baby.
-Transition your baby to a crib and out of the rock n’ play.
+Transition your baby to a crib and immediately out of the rock n’ play.

-Smaller spaces are best in the beginning, but eventually, they need more room.
-My babies also had a pack n’ play with a bassinet downstairs where they would usually take naps.
+Smaller spaces for your newborn are best in the beginning, but eventually, they need more room.
+My babies also had a pack n’ play with a bassinet downstairs, where they would usually take naps.
 I loved the pack ‘n play that also had a changing table like this one here.

-How to Get Your Baby to Sleep Without Being Held
+Steps for How to Get Baby to Nap in Crib

 Step 1: Spend time in their room/space.

-Start taking them in their room often.
-I would take them in their room and lay them in their crib while organizing their baby clothes or cleaning their room.
+Start taking them to their room often.
+I would take them to their room and lay them in their crib while organizing their baby clothes or cleaning the baby’s room.

 Let them spend time exploring their crib while they are awake.
 Ensure the crib is at the right height for your baby.
 Utilize the adorable mobile you got during your baby shower.
 Or if you don’t have one, make one!

-You can buy the motor and arms separately (like this one here) and attach pictures of the family or animals or anything else you want to the arms, and they can watch it spin around.
+You can buy the motor and arms separately (like this one here) and attach pictures of the family, animals, or anything else you want to the arms, and they can watch it spin around.

 Have them do tummy time in their crib.
 Attach a tummy time mirror to the side of the crib so they can try to look at themselves.

-Start to have story time in their room or next to their crib before bedtime.
+Start to have story time in their room or next to their crib before nap time.

 Talk to them and tell them all about their room and describe all the items in the room.
-You want them to spend as much time in the room as they can so they get used to it.
+You want them to spend as much time in the room as possible so they get used to it.

 Get them a baby bouncer or jumper to play in while you hang out in their room.
 The key is to get them comfortable in their room before attempting to have them sleep in their own bed alone.